dcampanini/tf2_gpu/README.md

 # Working with Tensorflow and GPU
-This repo describe the steps to setting a conda environment to work with tensorflow and gpu on Ubuntu 18.04 or 16.04
+This repo describes the steps to setting a conda environment to work with tensorflow and gpu on Ubuntu 18.04 or 16.04

 ## Delete previous CUDA and NVIDIA programs
 - For this I followed the next web page https://medium.com/@exesse/cuda-10-1-installation-on-ubuntu-18-04-lts-d04f89287130